Review of the low-lying excited baryons $\Sigma^*(1/2^-)$: Introduction

 There are some puzzles for the low-lying excited baryons with the quantum numbers of spin-parity $J^P=1/2^-$.
 One puzzle is the ``mass reverse problem''.
 In the naive quark model, the mass of the $N(1535)$ with spin-parity quantum numbers $J^P=1/2^-$ should be lower than the one of the radial excitation $N(1440)$ with $J^P=1/2^+$, and the one of the $\Lambda(1405)$ ($J^P=1/2^-$) with strangeness $S=-1$~\cite{ParticleDataGroup:2022pth,Liu:2005pm,Geng:2008cv,Capstick:1986ter}, as shown in Fig.~\ref{fig:mass}.
-Meanwhile, the $N(1535)$ strongly couples to the channels with strangeness, such as the $\eta N$, $K\Lambda$, and $K\Sigma$, which implies that this state has significant sea-quark admixtures.
-The low-lying excited baryon $\Lambda(1670)$ exhibits itself as an enhancement in the $\eta\Lambda$ invariant mass distribution of the processes $K^-p\to \eta\Lambda$~\cite{CrystalBall:2001uhc} and $\Lambda_c^+\to \eta\Lambda\pi^+$~\cite{BESIII:2018qyg,Belle:2020xku}, and as a dip structure around the $\eta\Lambda$ threshold in the $\bar{K}^0n$ invariant mass distribution of the process $K^-p\to \bar{K}^0n$~\cite{Gopal:1976gs}.
+Although there are some debates on the relative ratio between the coupling constants of $N(1535)N\eta$ and $N(1535)K\Lambda$~\cite{Liu:2005pm,Geng:2008cv,Mart:2013ida,Wang:2022osj} obtained in different ways, they all indicate that the $N(1535)$ strongly couples to the channels with strangeness, which implies that this state has a significant penta-quark component with hidden strangeness.
+Concerning another low-lying $J^P=1/2^-$ excited baryon $\Lambda(1670)$, it exhibits itself as an enhancement in the $\eta\Lambda$ invariant mass distribution of the processes $K^-p\to \eta\Lambda$~\cite{CrystalBall:2001uhc} and $\Lambda_c^+\to \eta\Lambda\pi^+$~\cite{BESIII:2018qyg,Belle:2020xku}, and as a dip structure around the $\eta\Lambda$ threshold in the $\bar{K}^0n$ invariant mass distribution of the process $K^-p\to \bar{K}^0n$~\cite{Gopal:1976gs}.
 Recently, the Belle Collaboration observed a cusp structure around the $\eta\Lambda$ threshold in the $pK^-$ invariant mass distribution of the process $\Lambda_c^+\to pK^-\pi^+$, which could be associated with the $\Lambda(1670)$~\cite{Belle:2022cbs,Zhang:2024jby}.
 Thus, these exotic properties of the low-lying excited baryons with the quantum numbers of spin-parity $J^P=1/2^-$ are difficult to explain in the simple quenched quark model and should have a much richer structure than the three valence quark composition~\cite{Zou:2010tc}.

 In the classical quenched quark model, which ignores the creation of the quark-antiquark pairs, the quarks cannot be separated from a hadron due to an infinitely large confinement potential.
 However, as shown in Fig.~\ref{fig:pentaquark}, the spatial excitation energy of a quark in a baryon is comparable to pulling a $q\bar{q}$ pair from the gluon field~\cite{Zou:2016bxw}, which implies that the creation of quark-antiquark pairs from the vacuum plays a crucial role in understanding quark confinement and hadron spectroscopy.
 The 5-quark components in baryons can be either in the form of molecule, such as $\bar{K}N-\Sigma\pi$ for $\Lambda(1405)$, or in other forms of quark correlations, such as pentaquark configurations $[ud][us]\bar{s}$ for $N(1535)$, as depicted in Fig.~\ref{fig:pentaquark}.